MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fontDesigner.rst

 3. Click Finish.

-Once the font is created, a new editor is opened: the MicroEJ Font Designer Editor.
+Once the font is created, a new editor is opened: the MicroEJ Font Designer.

 Edit a MicroEJ Font
 -------------------

-You can edit your font with the MicroEJ Font Designer Editor (by double-clicking on a ``*.ejf`` file or after running the new MicroEJ Font wizard).
+You can edit your font with the MicroEJ Font Designer (by double-clicking on a ``*.ejf`` file or after running the new MicroEJ Font wizard).